Screen Actors Guild Awards Fast Facts

 The nominees and winners are chosen by the members of the Screen Actors Guild.

-Two panels (film and television), each comprised of 2,200 randomly chosen members, select the nominees.
+Two panels (film and television), each comprising 2,200 randomly chosen members, select the nominees.
 All active members of the SAG-AFTRA may vote for winners in all categories.

 The winners receive The Actor, the statuette for outstanding performance.